Center for Student Success and Retention

 (785) 670-1942

-Passport for Success & Ignite Programs
+Passport for Success & Ignite Pathways

-- Advisor approved course selection and scheduling, leading to approved associate degree.
+- Advisor approved course selection and scheduling.

 - Enrollment in WU 101 The Washburn Experience during first semester of attendance.

-- Tutoring as needed.
+- Required tutoring as needed.

 Students will be contacted by their assigned advisor at the beginning of each term.
 For more information, please email advising@washburn.edu.